jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/world/europe/russia-moscow-coronavirus.html.html.md

 it.

-None of his customers on a recent weekend, packed on stools at the crowded wooden bar and huddled should-to-shoulder around tables in the dining area, had a mask.
+None of his customers on a recent weekend, packed on stools at the crowded wooden bar and huddled shoulder-to-shoulder around tables in the dining area, had a mask.

 Among them was a group of students from the Plekhanov Russian University